e-Spirit/fcecom-frontend-api-backend/README.md

 2. Run `npm i`.
 3. Use the **config/example.yml** template to create a **config/local.yaml** file.
 4. Run `npm start` to start the service or `npm run start:watch` to enable live reload.
+5. The status of the service can be observed via the `/` route.

 ## Configuration